kee-org/www-kee-pm/content/_index.md

 <p>We've created a comparison of the main differences between the two versions at the bottom of our <a href="/features">features</a> page so check it out if you want more details.</p>

-<h3>Benefits</h3>

-<p>Our easy-to-use Open Source password manager gives you peace of mind and saves you time.
-It works from all of your modern desktop and mobile devices and is based on proven Open Source security implementations.</p>

 <p>Start securing your online world now!
 Register for a 30 day free trial (no payment details required).</p>

 <div class="vault_button">